brumar/SRS-Simulations/article.md

 - Trying other forgetting curves such as the power law.
 - Adding a success rate dependent workload as described earlier?
 - Fit the curves (I played with polynomial fits which did not work well).
 Good fits could open up the possibilities of a light interface to allow user pick an IM.
 - Making the jupyter notebook more accessible (docker?, documentation?, online version?).
+These nice widgets of jupyter should be available for everyone.
 - Correct my english.
-- Caching the results of functions in forgetting_curve.py that are responsible for the slowness of the simulations (like with lru_cache).
+- Caching the results of functions in forgetting_curve.py that are among the responsible for the slowness of the simulations (like with lru_cache).
 - Try to model grading buttons (good, easy ...), but I have no idea how.
-- Replace pickle files by csv's (for more portability)
+- Replace pickle files by csv's (for more sharability of the results)
+- Kernel Smoothing on curves to account for the variance in success rate (cf point in limits & assumptions).
+With gaussian smoothing, you acknowledge that success rate is not a constant, but follow a distribution around your estimated success rate.
+That can represent either your uncertainty on the real success rate or the fact that a deck is composed of cards with different success rate normally distributed around your estimate.
+As the cost in efficiency is larger for lower IM than for lower IM, I believe that kernel smoothing would point in the direction of even larger optimized IM's.
+It would also predict less gain in efficiency.

-## Footnotes
+## Some notes

-1. This result is not new and noted in Piotr Wosniak websites.
+1. The fact that SM2 efficiency can be improved is not new and noted in Piotr Wosniak websites.
 However he thought that optimization could be done by setting an "efficient" forgetting index.
 This simulation shows that optimal factors depends largely on the current forgetting index of the user.
 And that optimized IM are associated with new F.I that vary much (between .90 and .58).

 https://www.supermemo.com/help/fi.htm
 "It is difficult to determine exactly what forgetting index brings the highest acquisition rate.